Frequently Asked Questions

 If there were to be a paper version of the instructions, just for the hundred different wiring diagrams would take hundred pages and users would struggle to figure out which wiring diagram is the correct one.

-Moreover, at each software update, you will not be forced to delete & trash the previous manual, download the new and updated manual to be aligned with the new versions but the instructions embedded in the software will be automatically updated to describe the new features that are added within each software update thus avoiding differences between the various versions of the instructions and software used.
+Moreover, at each software update, you will not be forced to delete & trash the previous manual, download the new and updated manual to be aligned with the new versions, but the instructions embedded in the software will be automatically updated to describe the new features that are added within each software update, thus avoiding differences between the various versions of the instructions and software used.
 By going to the “Download” section of our website, you can download (for free) the installation software for Windows PCs and install it.
 Once the software is run (even in DEMO mode without any flight control unit connected) on the left of each panel of the simplified setup procedure (Wizard) you can see the instructions.

 In some cases in the Wizard, and in the whole ADVANCED section, by positioning the cursor on a parameter (or by placing the finger with the Android / iOS apps) a balloon will appear describing the functioning of the selected parameter.